 Video Content > Television?
 It Could Happen

-This may not occur in 2019, but the writing is certainly on the wall.
 When Netflix began as a mail-order video service, no one could have anticipated what would come next.
 Now, several years later, Netflix is a powerhouse of video content; and not just other people’s content either.
 Netflix is now a full-fledged production studio in addition to a streaming service.
 Add to that Hulu, Amazon Prime, and a host of other services and it’s not difficult to imagine a not too distant future where internet video content surpasses traditional television content.

 As this trend continues, the video marketing opportunities will only increase from here.
 YouTube already features a robust video ad system.
 With the growing popularity of several YouTube channels, vloggers, influencers, and more; there are a lot of opportunities for brands to advertise.
 Advertising on YouTube and other streaming services offers several benefits.
 For instance, it’s less expensive, easier to produce, and offers more targeting features, not to mention they just added vertical video to their repertoire.
 Watch out television.
 You’re old news.